telefonicaid/fiware-glancesync/README.rst

  [main]

- # Region where are the images in the "master" target that are synchronized to
+ # Region where are the images in the "master" target that are synchronised to
  # the other regions of "master" regions and/or to regions in other targets.
  master_region = Spain